 “I do think it’s true that the large contours of national and international policy are much harder to keep secret today,” said Steven Aftergood, who runs the Project on Government Secrecy at the Federation of American Scientists.
 “It would not be possible to conduct a secret war in Cambodia, as took place in the Nixon administration.”NYT 2010/12/12

 THIS.
 Glenn Greenwald on “The media’s authoritarianism and WikiLeaks”.
 Please note Greenwald’s excoriation of the widespread misstatement about what WikiLeaks has actually done: WikiLeaks has only posted 1269 of the 250,000 cables they possess.
 They have not “posted” or “published” all of them; they have not “dumped” them.
 They have published a very small, screened selection of the cables; and then provided copies of the entire set to media organizations.
 It’s just infuriating that almost nobody in the media gets this right.

 Chomsky (or as I like to call him, Noam) talks about the declassification of classified documents [Turning the Tide: Classified Documents / Accountability], and mentions in passing the Reagan administration destruction of documents relating to the overthrow of democratically elected governments in Iraq and Guatemala.
-Sometimes it turns out on independent […]